Security and privacy

 How companies usually protect client-side IP

-• License & terms -- copyright, subscription agreement, and enforcement against redistribution.
+• License & terms -- copyright, member agreement, and enforcement against redistribution.

 • Keep the crown jewels server-side -- not applicable to a fully local trading desk; anything shipped in the installer can be studied.